-I’ve been using jQuery since mid 2008 and have to say that I just love how much easier things are and not having to generally deal with the cross-browser issues in Internet Explorer, Safari,Chrome, and Firefox.
+I’ve been using jQuery since at least mid 2008 and have to say that I just love how much easier things are and not having to generally deal with the cross-browser issues in Internet Explorer, Safari,Chrome, and Firefox.

 In the roughly two years that I have worked with jQuery, I have referred to a couple of things to learn jQuery and improve my web based applications.